upsidedownlabs/upsidedownlabs.github.io/software/chords/chords-lsl-visualizer/index.rst

 Overview
 ********

-The **Chords-LSL-Visualizer** is an open-source, Rust-based graphical application for visualizing biopotential signals streamed over the **Lab Streaming Layer (LSL)** for Chords.
+The **Chords-LSL-Visualizer** is an open-source, Rust-based graphical application for visualizing bio-potential signals streamed over the **Lab Streaming Layer (LSL)** for Chords.
 It is designed to work seamlessly with Chords-compatible hardware (such as **Neuro Playground Lite** or other **BioAmp devices running Chords firmware**) by subscribing to their LSL streams and rendering live bio-potential signals in an interactive GUI.

 With Chords-LSL-Visualizer, you can: